Enabling Next Generation Dark Energy and Epoch of Reionization Radio Observatories with the MOFF Correlator: Introduction

 \section{Introduction}

 A new generation of radio observatories are being developed to measure the history and evolution of our universe using deep radio surveys of large scale structure.
-The MWA, LOFAR, and PAPER are being built to observe the Epoch of Reionization (EoR) through large scale \HI emission at redshifts of 6--11, and much larger second generation EoR observatories are being planned.
+The MWA (Murchison Widefield Array\footnote{\url{http://www.MWAtelescope.org/}}), LOFAR (LOw Frequency ARray\footnote{\url{http://www.lofar.org/}}), and PAPER (Precision Array to Probe Epoch of Reionization\footnote{\url{http://astro.berkeley.edu/~dbacker/eor/}}) are being built to observe the Epoch of Reionization (EoR) through large scale \HI emission at redshifts of 6--11, and much larger second generation EoR observatories such as HERA II\footnote{\url{http://reionization.org/}} are being planned.
 Additionally, at redshifts of 0--6 \HI structure experiments can trace large scale structure over much of the observable universe \citep{Wyithe:2007p4,Mao:2008p196,Chang:2008p439,Loeb:2008p3284}, enabling a number of precision cosmography and dark energy measurements.
-In particular the dark energy baryon acoustic oscillation (BAO) signal has inspired the development of a number of new instrument concepts, including the FFT Telescope \citep{Mao:2008p196}, the Canadian Hydrogen Intensity Mapping Experiment, the Cylinder Radio Telescope, the high frequency MWA5000 \citep{Wyithe:2008p2214}, the Lunar Array for Radio Cosmology, and the Dark Ages Radio Interferometer.
+In particular the dark energy baryon acoustic oscillation (BAO) signal has inspired the development of a number of new instrument concepts, including CHIME (Canadian Hydrogen Intensity Mapping Experiment), CRT (Cylinder Radio Telescope), Omniscope \citep[formerly FFT Telescope,][]{Mao:2008p196}, CARPE (Cosmological Acceleration and Radio Pulsar Experiment \footnote{\url{http://www.phys.washington.edu/users/mmorales/carpe/}}), and LARC (Lunar Array for Radio Cosmology \footnote{\url{http://lunar.colorado.edu/}}).
+For a review of 21~cm cosmology and the associated instruments and observational challenges see \cite{MoralesWyithe}.